nzakas/understandinges6/manuscript/11-Promises.md

 });
 ```

-In this example, the fulfillment handler adds another fulfillment handler to the same promise.The promise is already fulfilled at this point, so the new fulfillment handler is added to the job queue and called when ready.
+In this example, the fulfillment handler adds another fulfillment handler to the same promise.
+The promise is already fulfilled at this point, so the new fulfillment handler is added to the job queue and called when ready.
 Rejection handlers work the same way in that they can be added at any point and are guaranteed to be called.

 I> Each call to `then()` or `catch()` creates a new job to be executed when the promise is resolved.
 However, these jobs end up in a separate job queue that is reserved strictly for promises.
 The precise details of this second job queue aren't all that important for understanding how to use promises so long as you understand how job queues work in general.